cvxgrp/osmm/README.md

 ## Efficiency
 `osmm` is efficient when *W* contains a large data matrix, and can be more efficient if PyTorch uses a GPU to compute *f* and its gradient.

-We take the Kelly gambling problem as an example again.
+Let us continue with the Kelly gambling example above.
 We compare the time cost of `osmm` with CVXPY on a CPU, and show that `osmm` is not as efficient as CVXPY when the data matrix is small with *N=100*, but is more efficient when the data matrix is large with *N=30,000*.